adobe-target/slate/source/index.html.md

 ````

-> Response for Delivery API request #2
+> Response for Delivery API request with all inputs

 ````json
 {